-Cape Verde, also known as Cabo Verde, this tiny archipelago of scenic islands is located in the central Atlantic Ocean.
-It is made up of 10 volcanic islands belong to the Micronesia ecoregion along with the Canary Islands, the Savage Isles, and the Azores.
+Cape Verde, also known as Cabo Verde, a tiny archipelago of scenic islands is located in the central Atlantic Ocean.
+It is made up of 10 volcanic islands belonging to the Micronesia ecoregion along with the Canary Islands, the Savage Isles, and the Azores.
 The official language spoken in Cape Verde is Portuguese as up until the 15th century, most of the archipelago was uninhabited until the Portuguese explorers discovered it.
-Majority of the locals also speak Cape Verdean Creole.
+The majority of the locals also speak Cape Verdean Creole.

 Why should people stay in Cape Verde

 Cape Verde in the winter is a dream for many snowbirds as the weather remains warm and inviting year-round.
 There are tons of activities to suit different tastes in each of its 10 islands.
 From warm sandy beaches with stunning views of the Atlantic Ocean to shops and local markets selling intricately crafted wares, there is no shortage of things to see.
 Cape Verde is still a young tourist destination so you will find that it is not crowded especially during the winter, and you can simply relax and enjoy the wonders of this country without a bustling crowd.
 Prices for most activities are reasonably priced including food and drink and the people are warm and friendly.